Chart Color Schemes

 Birmingham Gardens is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Birmingham Gardens' dwelling structure, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Birmingham Gardens was at 20.1%, with mortgaged dwellings at 21.3% and rented ones at 58.5%.
-The median monthly mortgage repayment was $1,700, below Non-Metro NSW's average of $1,733.
-Median weekly rent in Birmingham Gardens was $380, higher than Non-Metro NSW's figure of $330.
+Dwelling structure in Birmingham Gardens, as evaluated at the latest Census, comprised 80.6% houses and 19.4% other dwellings.
+In Regional NSW, this was 82.6% houses and 17.4% other dwellings.
+Home ownership in Birmingham Gardens was 20.1%, with mortgaged dwellings at 21.3% and rented ones at 58.5%.
+The median monthly mortgage repayment was $1,700, below Regional NSW's average of $1,733.
+Median weekly rent was $380, compared to Regional NSW's $330.
 Nationally, Birmingham Gardens' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing